Art Mischa's Blog

 1. For those who have tried painting, drawing, and even typing in cursive, one might assume calligraphy would be easy—but it’s not.
 For example, there are many different styles of calligraphy that produce varying effects, and there are many different calligraphy strokes to study.
 If you want to improve with your calligraphy, mastering the basic strokes would be the best tip.

-1. Calligraphy is nothing more than writing.
-It requires discipline, patience, perseverance, and a particular love of beautiful writing.
-Faux calligraphy is a fantastic way to improve your calligraphy skills without having to spend hours daily trying to perfect each letter.
-It also provides you with a tool that enhances your creative process by teaching you how to work with ink, paper, and a stylus alternately.
+1. Calligraphy demands discipline, patience, perseverance, and a deep appreciation for elegant writing.
+Faux calligraphy offers a wonderful opportunity to refine your calligraphy skills without dedicating hours each day to perfecting every stroke.
+It equips you with techniques that enrich your creative journey by teaching you to manipulate ink, paper, and a stylus interchangeably.

 Leave a Reply